 When we talk about Palau as an adventure and outdoor destination, most travelers think right away on diving at the Rock Islands or swimming at the Jellyfish Lake.
 These are Palau’s biggest attractions and with no doubt a full reason for visiting the country.
 At the same time, the amount of small and beautiful islands (more than 300) makes Palau a paradise for kayakers and not divers, who have the chance to do sea kayaking in some of the most pristine waters in the world as well, snorkel around 700 species of coral and more than 1500 species of fish.
+With that said: A tour kayaking or snorkeling at the Rock Islands in Palau is simply worth all the way.

 During my trip to Palau I wanted to see as much of the archipelago as possible and although I based my itinerary around visiting the jellyfish lake, kayaking and snorkeling were my priority too.